-\textbf{Query by example.} Many query-by-example systems have been proposed to support users in expressing SQL queries over relational data~\cite{DBLP:conf/sigmod/PsallidasDCC15, DBLP:journals/pvldb/FarihaM19, DBLP:journals/pvldb/TakenouchiIOS21, DBLP:journals/pvldb/LiCM15, Wang2017SynthesizingHE}. \system focuses on learning queries for video events, which can be expressed using a form that is more constrained than general relational queries, but also requires greater scalability and tolerance to noise.
-The most relevant work to our system is Quivr~\cite{mell2021synthesizing}, which also targets video queries.
-However, Quivr only operates over object trajectories instead of entire scene graphs, and assumes noiseless inputs.
-SQuID~\cite{DBLP:journals/pvldb/FarihaM19} synthesizes queries based on semantic similarity but does not support self-joins and non-equi joins, which are necessary to find our video events, and S4~\cite{DBLP:conf/sigmod/PsallidasDCC15} ranks queries based on the degree of input containment but is limited to project-join queries.
+\textbf{Query by example.} Many systems have been proposed for SQL queries over relational data~\cite{DBLP:conf/sigmod/PsallidasDCC15, DBLP:journals/pvldb/FarihaM19, DBLP:journals/pvldb/TakenouchiIOS21, DBLP:journals/pvldb/LiCM15, Wang2017SynthesizingHE}. \system focuses on learning queries for video events, with a more constrained form than general relational queries.
+Quivr~\cite{mell2021synthesizing} is most similar to our work, but it only operates over object trajectories and assumes noiseless inputs.
+SQuID~\cite{DBLP:journals/pvldb/FarihaM19} synthesizes queries based on semantic similarity but does not support self-joins and non-equi joins, which are necessary to find our video events, and S4~\cite{DBLP:conf/sigmod/PsallidasDCC15} ranks queries based on input containment and is limited to project-join queries.

-\textbf{Program synthesis.} Program synthesis has been used in recent research for a wide range of tasks.
-Huang et al.~\cite{DBLP:conf/icml/HuangSBSAN20} generates referring relational programs to uniquely identify an object in an image in terms of its attributes and relations with other objects.
-Falx~\cite{DBLP:conf/chi/WangFBDCK21} supports users in authoring visualizations from examples.
-Wrangler~\cite{DBLP:conf/chi/KandelPHH11} learns relational data transformation through user interactions.
-BUSTLE~\cite{DBLP:conf/iclr/OdenaSBSSD21} synthesizes programs for string processing.
-Unlike these systems, \system synthesizes queries in the domain of videos, which is significantly different in terms of the spatio-temporal complexity and the prevalence of noise.
+\textbf{Program synthesis.} Program synthesis has been used for a wide range of tasks, such as generating referring relational programs~\cite{DBLP:conf/icml/HuangSBSAN20}, authoring visualizations~\cite{DBLP:conf/chi/WangFBDCK21,DBLP:conf/chi/PangRJ22}, learning relational data transformation~\cite{DBLP:conf/chi/KandelPHH11}, and synthesizing programs for string processing~\cite{DBLP:conf/iclr/OdenaSBSSD21}.
+Unlike these systems, \system synthesizes queries in the video domain, which is significantly different in terms of the spatio-temporal complexity and the prevalence of noise.

-\textbf{Active learning.} \system has an active learning component to select the most promising queries to expand, instead of training a better classifier.
-Model Picker~\cite{DBLP:conf/aistats/KarimiGKR0021} considers a set of pretrained classifiers and proposes an active learning approach that selects informative examples to distinguish the best model in an online setting. \system adapts this approach to distinguish the most promising queries to explore at each iteration.
-Quivr~\cite{mell2021synthesizing} also prunes candidate queries using active learning, but only after enumerating all candidates. \system instead integrates active learning and labeling into the search process to expand only the most promising queries in each iteration.
-This ensures both synthesis efficiency and query performance.
+\textbf{Active learning.} Model Picker~\cite{DBLP:conf/aistats/KarimiGKR0021} uses active learning to distinguish the best model from a set of pretrained classifiers. \system adapts this approach to select the most promising queries to explore.
+Quivr~\cite{mell2021synthesizing} also prunes candidate queries using active learning, but only after enumerating all candidates.
+In contrast, \system integrates active learning and labeling into the search process to ensure both synthesis efficiency and query performance.